tol-training/tol-training.github.io/docs/session-leaders.md

 - beginners, eg an introduction to a concept, or a demo on how to set up and use your approach/ tool/ resource, or
 - advanced users, eg a masterclass for regular users addressing complex and nuanced issues with your approach/ tool/ resource

 You can choose your audience (beginners or advanced users) and also request more time if you need it.
-We will use [Gitpod.io](https://gitpod.io){:target="_blank"} if you need it, for pre-configured software environments with pre-loaded data, so you can keep pre-computed analyses ready in case any steps take very long.
+We will use [Gitpod.io](https://gitpod.io){: target="_blank"} if you need it, for pre-configured software environments with pre-loaded data, so you can keep pre-computed analyses ready in case any steps take very long.